 Dig out some dirt with a shovel so you make room for it about twice as deep and wide as the root ball plus maybe two feet around all sides (though this can vary depending on how big your small palm is).
 Mix up some soil from somewhere else if necessary because most soils are usually too rich, heavy, or clayey for palms; add sand if needed to increase porosity.

-Add compost made from leaves above the soil of your palm tree to keep the soil moist in between watering.
+Add compost made from leaves above the soil of your short palm tree to keep the soil moist in between watering.

 You’ll need to find an area that has plenty of sun and strong drainage at the bottom of your driveway or in front of your patio for example; dig out some dirt so you make room for it twice as deep and wide as its root ball plus two feet around (though this will vary depending on how big your small palm is).
 Mix up soil from somewhere else if necessary because most soils are usually